20

 The name Misha gave her.

-A crack of softness in a moment built entirely on weight.
+It felt like a whisper against her ribs, a crack of softness in a moment built entirely on weight.

-Her throat tightened without warning.
+Her chest tightened, her stomach twisted and her throat tightened without warning.

-And then, like it was nothing, he looked toward Misha- sitting on Tanya's lap, blissfully unaware of the storm she'd triggered with her tiny henna stained hands.
+He just met her gaze, steady and unreadable.
+And then looked toward Misha, sitting on Tanya's lap, blissfully unaware of the storm she'd triggered with her tiny henna stained hands.

 Diya followed his gaze.